Advancing education one podcast at a time.

 Outside of philanthropy, he has an interest in international development which includes founding the Savannah Education Trust—a charity which works in West Africa—and sitting on the Board of Mercy Ships UK.
 His hometown university, the University of Bedfordshire, awarded him an honorary doctorate in 2013.
 In January 2020 he was awarded an OBE for services to charity.

-NEW!
-Listen to Episode 3: A Conversation with Cheryl de la Rey
+Episode 3: A Conversation with Cheryl de la Rey

 Sue Cunningham has a conversation with Professor Cheryl de la Rey, Vice-Chancellor at the University of Canterbury, on what turned out to be the first day of ‘Level Two’ reopening on the country of New Zealand after seven weeks of lockdown during the covid-19 pandemic.
 Their conversation covered similarities and differences across universities, countries, and academic cultures; the impact of the pandemic on international education; and the vital importance of bringing multiple global perspectives to our campuses and even more importantly bringing a diversity of intellectual approaches to problems we are trying to solve.
 The conversation wraps with a focus on why our network matters, the importance of connecting to one another even in times like the current pandemic, and how we can emerge from this situation even stronger.

-Listen to Episode 2: A Conversation with Amy Carrier
+Episode 2: A Conversation with Amy Carrier

 In this episode, Sue Cunningham interviews Amy Carrier, senior director, advancement information management at the Oregon State University Foundation, about her experience working from home during COVID-19.
 They discuss the innovations and changes taking place at Oregon State University.
 They also have a heartfelt conversation about how Amy cares for her mother who lives with Amy, and who has Alzheimer’s disease.
 The conversation explores how advancement leaders may need to consider the experiences their teams are having during this time of telecommuting where the stresses may even be more considerable than during normal times.

-Listen to Episode 1: A Conversation with Serge Sych
+Episode 1: A Conversation with Serge Sych

 Sue Cunningham, president and CEO of CASE, speaks with Serge Sych, vice president for enrollment management, career services & alumni relations at Central European University.
 Serge explains how his advancement team at a global university manages in times of change, including building new strategies to be flexible, virtual, and authentic.
 He also shares how his team is looking at long-term planning to deliver a new student experience based on changing economics and psychology.